b-lukaszuk/RJ_BS_eng/contents/index.md

 BTW.
 If you found a typo or an error feel free to open an [issue](https://github.com/b-lukaszuk/RJ_BS_eng/issues) or a [pull request](https://github.com/b-lukaszuk/RJ_BS_eng/pulls).
-That way you may help to improve this book quality.
+That way you may help to improve this book's quality.